Group 2 | Station 11

 Windows and Wall Openings

+Small, rectangular windows with iron grills can be seen on the walls.
 The east face of the keep has two interesting windows.
 The largest window on the south face has a pointed apex.
 Towards the top, there is a window with a single mullion and two round arches (biforate window).

 Crenellated Battlements